Anna Mima

-Anna Santos (born July 9, 1987), better known by her stage name Anna, is a singer of the group Bon-Bon Blanco.
+Anna Santos Mima (美馬 アンナー, born July 9, 1987), better known by her mononym Anna, is a singer of the group Bon-Bon Blanco.
 She has five brothers and is the youngest sibling in the family.
 She uses Anna in her solo efforts, but she uses her real name when part of the band.
-She was born in Tokyo, Japan, but she has American citizenship.
+She was born in Kanagawa, Japan, but she has American citizenship.

 Her husband is Japanese baseball player Manabu Mima.